 The Kaiser Permanente (KP) Northern California (Oakland) Psychiatry Residency Program is excited to welcome our next class of six residents in late June.
 The KP Oakland Medical Center is the primary training site.
 It is the flagship medical center for the Northern California KP Healthcare System.
 Other KP training sites are: Richmond Medical Center, Fremont Medical Center, Oakland Addiction Medicine Recovery Service, and the San Leandro Post-Acute Care Center.
-Inpatient training occurs at Heritage Psychiatric Health Facility in Oakland and the Medical Psychiatric Inpatient Unit at KP Fremont Medical Center.
-Psychiatric emergency training occurs at John George Psychiatric Pavilion serving all of Alameda County.
+Inpatient training occurs at Heritage Psychiatric Health Facility in Oakland, the Medical Psychiatric Inpatient Unit at KP Fremont Medical Center, and the John George Psychiatric Pavilion serving Alameda County.
+Psychiatric emergency training occurs at John George Psychiatric Pavilion.

 The KP Healthcare System values patient-centered, evidence-based, and integrated care with an emphasis on timely access, positive health outcomes, primary prevention, and patient satisfaction.
 The KP Healthcare System serves the socioeconomically and culturally diverse East Bay community that includes one of the largest LGBTQI populations in the nation.
 We believe the training our residents receive along with immersion in the KP Healthcare System prepares them to have a prominent role in the future of mental health care.

 The KP Northern California (Oakland) Psychiatry Residency Program aims to train residents as: